zakkifalani-git/anfis-codeworkout-early-diagnosis/README.md

 The original dataset is provided in ProgSnap2 format and contains programming-learning event data recorded during students' interactions with the CodeWorkout platform.

-The implementation expects the original dataset archive to contain, among others:
+This implementation requires the original dataset archive to contain, among others:

 - `MainTable.csv`
 - `CodeStates.csv`